Your claim could be worth...

 At Watermans, we make legal services straightforward and accessible so you can focus on moving forward after your horse riding accident.

 We fight each case to secure the maximum level of compensation.
-We also connect you with tailored rehabilitation services, including psychological support to aid your recovery and help you rebuild confidence after the accident.
+We also connect you with tailored rehabilitation services, including psychological support to aid your recovery..

 Our solicitors specialising in personal injury cover a wide range of areas, including: